amathislab/dlc2action_annotation/readme_media/userguide.md

 python split.py --file path/to/video --split-size S --downsample N --fps F --skeleton-file /path/to/DLC
 ```
 Here `S` encodes the size of each piece in seconds, `downsample` lets you only keep every `N`th frame (useful in case of large fps) and `F` is the input video framerate.
 The `skeleton-file` parameter is optional.

+### Clustering interface
+You can find detailed explanation on how to use the clustering interface on [this page](readme_media/cluster.md).

 Back to main [readme](../README.md)